-Beginner Belly Dance (N), (Level 1)
+Beginner Belly Dance (Level 1)

-Technique, Drills, and Zills (N), (Level 1-3)
+Technique, Drills, and Zills (Levels 1-3)

 Master Class (B) (Level 2-3)

-The heart of AAMED’s curriculum, the “Master Class” covers 12 essential Middle Eastern dance topics, one each month.
-Each class may contain lecture, audio/visual demonstrations, technique breakdown, combinations, full choreography, or guided improvisation drills.
+At the heart of AAMED’s Level 2 & 3 curriculum, Master Class(es) covers 12 essential Middle Eastern dance topics, one each month.
+Each class may contain lectures, audio/visual demonstrations, technique breakdown, combinations, full choreography, or guided improvisation drills.

-Student / Teacher Level 1
+Student Level 1 Certification

-History & Geography of Egyptian Oriental Dance Workshop (B)
+History & Geography of Egyptian Oriental Dance Workshop

 Take an educational journey with me, to mysterious lands and discover the origins and history of Egyptian Oriental dance.
 From ancient Egypt to modern Cairo, we will uncover the development of dance entertainment through time, unveiling the many influences, to reveal the important people and places that have shaped modern Egyptian Oriental dance today.

-Dress for Success: Complete Belly Dance Costuming Workshop (B)
+Dress for Success: Complete Belly Dance Costuming Workshop

 Know the ins and outs of belly dance costuming before you make a costume purchase or begin your own costume project.
-This workshop will discuss common costuming mistakes new dancers make, available costuming options, dressing for different dance styles, purchasing a costume that will fit you, costume alteration, caring and storing your costumes, costume distractions, performance essentials and much more.
+This workshop will discuss common costuming mistakes new dancers make, available costuming options, dressing for different dance styles, purchasing a costume that will fit you, costume alteration, caring for and storing your costumes, costume distractions, performance essentials, and much more.

-Student Beginner Skills Assessment 1 (S)
+Student Beginner Skills Assessment 1 (Exam)

-Student / Teacher Level 2
+Student Level 2 Certification

 Study the moods and movements of “Golden Era” classical Egyptian dancers that have inspired us for nearly a century.
 Classical Egyptian style is characterized as sweet, graceful, and flirty.
 We are going for a ride in the belly dance time machine and experiencing this pivotal period in our dance’s history when “baladi” first meets the casino stage and where we find western influence becoming a mainstay in Egyptian style.

-Raqs al Assaya / Saidi (B), (April)
+Master Class: Raqs al Assaya / Saidi, (April) (Class Series)

 Learn the Egyptian folkloric dance that has been adapted from Tahtib, a stick-wielding martial art, from the Said region of Upper Egypt.
 Raqs al Assaya, meaning “dance of the stick or cane”, is an earthy, lively style often accompanied by Saidi music playing the distinctive Saidi rhythm on large Tabl Beledi drums and high-pitched Mizmars.

 Everyone loves the exciting drum solo!
-Learn to show off your hard-earned technique with a bad ass drum solo.
+Learn to show off your hard-earned technique with a badass drum solo.
 Learn the elements of belly dance drum solos, as well as how to dance and improvise to them through drum loop drills and choreography.

 Float like a butterfly, as students learn the art of silk manipulation with beautiful veil work and slow dramatic body movement.
 This class will focus on veil technique, sensual movement, improvising within a flow, and choreography.

-Choreography Project (B)
+Choreography Project (Workshop/Project)

 Create your own dynamic belly dance choreography!
 Whether you have done this before or you are creating your first, this class will offer you new ways to be creative.
 These semi-private classes run for six weeks.
 You will discover important aspects of creating creative choreographies from inception to completion.
 Learn how to listen to music to gain inspiration, stage dynamics, use of space and shape, and much more.
 All you need is an open mind, some time set aside to work on your choreography every week, and a song you want to use.
 Students may focus on making combinations or a full choreography.

-Student Intermediate Skills Assessment 2 (S)
+Student Intermediate Skills Assessment 2 (Exam)

-In this exam, the student will be tested and graded on all intermediate technique and zill patterns.
+In this exam, the student will be tested and graded on all intermediate techniques and zill patterns.
 Feedback will be provided, if necessary, to help you in any areas of needed improvement.
 Must have a grade of 75% or above to pass the exam.

-Student / Teacher Level 3
+Student Level 3 Certification

-Taqsim / Maqam (B), (March)
+Master Class: Taqsim / Maqam (Class Series)

 Become one with the music, as you listen to the oud soloist play their taqsim in a particular maqam.
 Taqsims are improvised melodic solos.
 A maqam is an Arabic musical mode, much like a scale in western music that gives a certain feeling when the listener hears it.
 Learn how to identify the most common maqamat and how to dance to taqsims.